The signs in front of our church say “The Episcopal Church Welcomes You.”

 Our congregation is made up of rich and poor, young and old, gay and straight, single and married, divorced and widowed.

 And so we are diverse.
 Come worship with us and get to know us, and you’ll find that we are diverse in age, in our demographics, in our ethnicities, in spiritual maturity levels, and in political viewpoints.
 We don’t just “tolerate” that diversity: we actively encourage it.

 But we are also unified.
 Our unity is found not in like-appearances or in like-mindedness, but in the God who created us, loves us, and calls us to “love God and our neighbors as ourselves” in return.
 Our unity comes from what St. Paul named in Ephesians 4 and what the Book of Common Prayer reminds us of each time there’s a baptism: “One Body and one Spirit; one hope in God's call to us; one Lord, one Faith, one Baptism; one God and Father of all.”

-We invite you to find out more about what we do, and what to expect when you join us for worship, or come learn with us, serve others alongside with us, connect with others in this faith community, and find liberation in giving back to others what you have been uniquely given.
+We invite you to explore our website to find out more about what we do, who we are and how to connect with others in this faith community, and find liberation in giving back to others what you have been uniquely given.